 The core coursework is in mathematics: calculus, linear algebra, probability, statistics, stochastic processes, interest theory, mathematical finance, and actuarial modeling.
 Required courses in economics, accounting, and finance provide necessary knowledge of the professional environment in which actuaries work, as do courses in business writing and ethics.
 You’ll also hone your computer, oral communication, and independent learning skills, all of which are invaluable to the profession.
 We also offer support helping our students to pass at least one of SOA Exam P or FM before they graduate.

 The actuarial profession is one of the most respected, well-compensated (see the salary surveys at D.W.
 Simpson and Ezra Penland) and rewarding fields today.
-Our graduates have obtained actuarial positions at a variety of companies including MassMutual, GE Financial, The Hartford, Fidelity, Towers Watson, and independent consulting firms.
+Our graduates have obtained actuarial positions at a variety of companies including MassMutual, GE Financial, The Hartford, Fidelity, Lincoln Financial Group, Towers Watson, and independent consulting firms.
 Our Department maintains contacts with numerous area actuarial professionals in order to keep our program up to date and our graduates competitive.

 The Department of Mathematics faculty members are excellent and dedicated teachers.
 Four department faculty members have won University-wide Excellence in Teaching Awards, and some Department members have won similar awards at their previous institutions.
 Our faculty members are also active researchers and work in areas including statistics, actuarial science, and applied mathematics.
 Some faculty members hold grants (including NSF grants) that support undergraduate research by our students.
 All full-time tenured or tenure-track faculty members in the Department hold doctoral degrees.